Wildlife of Rwanda: Flora

 There are four defined forest categories.
-These are: the Congo Nile Ridge Forest, a natural forest that encompasses the national parks and reserves; the savanna and gallery-forests; forest plantations consisting of species of Eucalyptus sp, Pinus sp, and Grevillea robusta; and agroforestry areas in farm lands and also anti-erosion measures.
+These are the Congo Nile Ridge Forest, a natural forest that encompasses the national parks and reserves; the savanna and gallery-forests; forest plantations consisting of species of Eucalyptus, Pinus, and Grevillea robusta; and agroforestry areas in farmlands and also anti-erosion measures.

-The world's smallest water lily, Nymphaea thermarum, was endemic not only to Rwanda, but to the damp mud formed by the overflow of a freshwater hot spring in Mashyuza.
+The world's smallest water lily, Nymphaea thermarum, was endemic not only to Rwanda but to the damp mud formed by the overflow of a freshwater hot spring in Mashyuza.
 It became extinct in the wild about 2008 when local farmers began using the spring for agriculture.
 The farmers cut off the flow of the spring, which dried up the tiny area—just a few square meters—that was the lily's entire habitat.
-Carlos Magdalena, at the Royal Botanic Gardens in Kew, managed to germinate some of the last 20 seeds; eight began to flourish and mature within weeks and in November 2009, the waterlilies flowered for the first time.
+Carlos Magdalena, at the Royal Botanic Gardens in Kew, managed to germinate some of the last 20 seeds; eight began to flourish and mature within weeks, and in November 2009, the waterlilies flowered for the first time.

+A wild population of Nymphaea thermarum was discovered in 2023.

 Fauna

-The greatest diversity of large mammals is found in the three National Parks, which are designated conservation areas.
-Akagera contains typical savanna animals such as giraffes and elephants, while Volcanoes is home to an estimated one third of the worldwide mountain gorilla population.
+The greatest diversity of large mammals is found in the three national parks, which are designated conservation areas.
+Akagera contains typical savanna animals such as giraffes and elephants, while Volcanoes National Park is home to an estimated one third of the worldwide mountain gorilla population.

-Nyungwe Forest boasts thirteen primate species including chimpanzees and Ruwenzori colobus arboreal monkeys; the Ruwenzori colobus move in groups of up to 400 individuals, the largest troop size of any primate in Africa.
+Nyungwe Forest boasts thirteen primate species including chimpanzees and Ruwenzori colobus.
+The Ruwenzori colobus moves in groups of up to 400 individuals, the largest troop size of any primate in Africa.

-Twenty species of mammals reported by Animal Diversity web of the Museum of Geology University of Michigan are as under.
+Twenty species of mammals reported by Animal Diversity Web are listed below.